j0n4s/general_enviroment/README.md

 *
 ### TO DO ###

-* Add an e2e example
+* Add an e2e example.
-* Create Grunt task to Re-create development database or create an sh to start de app
+* Create Grunt task to Re-create development database or create an sh to start de app.
+* Config htaccess to input the application.